 As we said earlier, it’s about being in an energy deficit.
 You can eat anything and still be in an energy deficit – as long as you’re taking in less energy in total than what your body requires to live.
-Bearing in mind, weight loss does not equal good health, especially if achieved through the elimination of core food groups – and this is where a lot of that misinformation floating around reeks the most havoc.
+Bearing in mind, weight loss does not equal good health, especially if achieved through the elimination of core food groups – and this is where a lot of that misinformation floating around wreaks the most havoc.

 Tips for Sustained Weight Loss

-Instead, we coach you through long-term adjustments to your diet in respect to your individual goals that can last long after you achieved your initial weight loss goal.
+Instead, we coach you through long-term adjustments to your diet with respect to your individual goals that can last long after you achieved your initial weight loss goal.
 As dietitians, our end goal is to help you achieve your weight loss goal and keep it off, without omitting anything from your lifestyle.

-What’s the bottom line?
 The truth is: it’s not easy, there is no “magic” pill or diet to help.
 It’s all about achieving an energy deficit to lose weight and making long term lifestyle changes along the way to keep it off.